Stakeholder loyalty isn't built in a month. It's built across years.

 The Pattern That Works

 Authorial silence.
 The brand doesn't narrate its own virtue.
 The work speaks.
-The communications team disseminates the facts and lets stakeholders draw conclusions.
+The communications team disseminates the facts and lets stakeholders, journalists, and analysts draw their own conclusions.
+Brands that loudly position themselves on values inevitably trip on the gap between positioning and operations.

 The Pattern That Fails